bmc/docker/awscli/README.md

 Use the `aws` command as usual.
 The alias ensures that it runs inside the container but mounts your home directory to the container.

-Using `install.sh` ensures that the container name matches the one
+Using `install.sh` ensures that the container name matches the one used by `aliases.sh`.